- Background Information

 - the record keeping requirements for showing how much biosolids were applied on each field.

 Concentrations are typically given in milligrams per kilogram (mg/kg) or parts per million (ppm).
 These two measurement units are the same.
 Compare the concentrations in the biosolids that will be used on your farm — provided by the wastewater treatment plant — with those listed in Table 1.
 If the metals concentrations in the biosolids are less than those in Table 1, metals should not accumulate to levels that would pose health risks.
-If t 017A he metals concentrations in the biosolids are more than those in Table 1, the wastewater treatment plant should provide you information on the total amounts of metals applied over time and the regulatory limits.
+If the metals concentrations in the biosolids are more than those in Table 1, the wastewater treatment plant should provide you information on the total amounts of metals applied over time and the regulatory limits.
 You can also contact your county extension agent for more information on tracking the amount of metals in your soil over time.
-4DA3

 |Table 1.Metals Limits for Class A Biosolids|